Kerr-Schild perturbations in higher derivative gravity theories in $D$ dimensions: Conclusions

 \section{Conclusions}

-In this paper, we studied the Kerr-Schild perturbations at the quadratic level of the action for parity-invariant, ghost-free IDG in $D$ dimensions, which includes infinite number of derivatives, around maximally symmetric spaces.
-Since the field equations of IDG includes infinite number of covariant derivatives, studying of the consistency and unitarity conditions of the theory may seem hopeless.
+In this paper, we studied the Kerr-Schild perturbations at the quadratic level of the action for parity-invariant, ghost-free IDG in $D$ dimensions, which includes an infinite number of derivatives, around maximally symmetric spaces.
+Since the field equations of IDG include an infinite number of covariant derivatives, studying of the consistency and unitarity conditions of the theory may seem hopeless.
 At this point, one can suggest analyzing perturbative stability through tensor perturbations; however this method requires lengthy computations for IDG.
-Instead we have considered $D$-dimensional AdS plane wave metric in Kerr-Schild form and obtained field equations that equivalent to linearized field equations for transverse-traceless metric perturbations $h_{\mu\nu}=2H\lambda_\mu\lambda_\nu$ which yields $h=0$.
+Instead we considered the $D$-dimensional AdS plane wave metric in Kerr-Schild form and obtained field equations that are equivalent to linearized field equations for transverse-traceless metric perturbations $h_{\mu\nu}=2H\lambda_\mu\lambda_\nu$ which yields $h=0$.

-We have shown that when the operator ${\cal{O}}(\bar{\square}_s,\ell)$ is given as the exponential of an entire function that has no zeroes, the theory is perturbatively ghost free around maximally symmetric backgrounds.
+We have shown that when the operator ${\cal{O}}(\bar{\square}_s,\ell)$ is given as the exponential of an entire function that has no zeros, the theory is perturbatively ghost free around maximally symmetric backgrounds.
 In other words, the graviton propagator is ghost free and enhanced by an exponential factor, leading to improved behaviour compared to GR.
-Moreover, the only propagating degree of freedom is massless spin-$2$ graviton.
-We have also given an explicit example, in the limit ${\cal F}_{1}={\cal F}_{2}=0, {\cal F}_{3}\neq 0$, the theory includes nonlocal Weyl term as well as cosmological Einstein terms.
-In this case we constructed analytic form factor $F_3$ and show that the theory contain usual massless spin-$2$ graviton pole and exponential enhancement at high momenta.
+Moreover, the only propagating degree of freedom is the massless spin-$2$ graviton.
+We have also given an explicit example, in the limit ${\cal F}_{1}={\cal F}_{2}=0, {\cal F}_{3}\neq 0$,that the theory includes a nonlocal Weyl term as well as cosmological Einstein terms.
+In this case we constructed the analytic form factor ${\cal F}_{3}$ and showed that the theory contains usual massless spin-$2$ graviton pole and exponential enhancement at high momenta.